YuvalShaul/k8s/resources-management/README.md

-# 14 - Resource management
+# Resource - Management

-In this lab we are going to demonstrate resource requests.
+In this lab we are going to demonstrate resource requests and limits.

 - [Too many cpus required](#Too-many-cpus-required)
 - [Too much memory required](#Too-much-memory-required)